General-Meow/threads/README.md

 ExecutorCompletionService class
   - Implementation of the CompletionService interface
-  - To create an instance of this you provide it with the ExecutorService pool
+  - To create an instance of this you provide it with the ExecutorService pool Stoping threads
+  - There are 3 ways in which you can stop a thread
+    - Program the task to check a variable and exit early when this variable holds true (have the variable togglable by providing a public method that modifies it)
+    - throw an exception
+    - Interrupt the thread by using the thread classes interrupt() method from either inside the task or outside.
+Doing it this way requires you to use the method isInterrupted() and program to exit.
+      - NOTE! there is another method called interrupted() which is the same but it resets the value back to false after it returns true
+    - Interrupts can happen when a task is running or blocked (in sleep), if thread is currently blocked, you usually have an opportunity within a try catch block to exit early, as its using in a catch interrupt block
+  - Threads running within an executor can also be terminated.
+You do so by using the Future returned from the executorService and calling the cancel method on it
+  - You can also use the shutdownNow() method on the executorService, this uses interrupts underneath and will interrupt any running thread and stop any queued up threads from starting